arakis/gcaliper/README.md

 gCaliper
 ========

 gCaliper is a screen caliper to measure pixel distances, even with variable rotation.
 The theme is customizable.
-It requieres Mono and GtkSharp and runs on Linux, Mac and Windows.
+It requieres Mono / NET 4.0 and GtkSharp 2 and runs on Linux, Mac and Windows.

 If you have any suggestions, please let me know.